jakshin/yazpt/tips-for-windows.md

 ### ConEmu

 [ConEmu](https://conemu.github.io) has some nice features, and is incredibly configurable.
+But the screen can feel a little laggy if you type quickly, and it doesn't handle 256-color mode very well.

 With its default settings, it mangles many of yazpt's Unicode characters, but you can fix that by installing the [DejaVu Sans Mono font](https://dejavu-fonts.github.io) and configuring ConEmu to use it, on its Fonts settings panel; choose DejaVu Sans Mono in the "Main console font" dropdown, and uncheck the "Alternative font" checkbox a bit further down.

 As of version 210422, ConEmu doesn't render the yolo preset's emoji correctly, even with DejaVu Sans Mono, so when yazpt detects it's running under ConEmu, it uses emoticons instead.